On This Page

 Health Professional Corporation

 If you are a self-employed nurse in independent practice, you have options for incorporating your own business.
-These include registering your business with the Ontario or federal government, or both.
+These include incorporating with the Ontario or federal government.
 As a nurse, you also have the option of setting up a Health Professional Corporation with CNO.

 Regardless of which option you choose, we recommend you discuss your situation with an accountant or lawyer to determine the best choice for you.

 As a nurse, you have the option of setting up a Health Professional Corporation with CNO.
 It is not a requirement, but if you intend to set up a Health Professional Corporation you will need to be incorporated with the Ontario government.

 The following FAQs help you understand the process of applying for a Health Professional Corporation through CNO.
 They don’t apply if you intend to incorporate your business only with the Ontario government.

 If I incorporate my business with the Ontario government, do I also have to set up a Health Professional Corporation with CNO?